c-jaenicke/einkaufsliste-go-gin/README.md

 Deleting items in the "Manage View" doesnt remove the entry from the database!
 This is intended behaviour.
 You can use the data you create to analyze your buying behaviour.

+**The `DELETE ALL BUTTON` at the bottom of the "Manage view" does delete all items permanently however!
+So use with caution.**

-If you really want to delete everything, just drop the tables.
+If you really want to delete everything, just truncate the tables.

 ## Icons